Chief BSA and AML Officer, EVP, PNC

 Head of International Compliance

-Sonia Desai is Head of International Compliance for Charles Schwab Bank based in San Francisco, CA. She has previously lived and worked in Malaysia, Egypt, the Dominican Republic, and Australia.
+Sonia Desai is Bank Secrecy Officer (BSA) for Revolut based in San Francisco, CA. She has previously lived and worked in Malaysia, Egypt, the Dominican Republic, and Australia.
 Sonia has numerous years of global experience in defining Anti-money laundering (AML), Sanctions and Anti-bribery and Corruption programs, policy and running operations.
 Prior to joining Charles Schwab, she was the Director of Operations and Sanctions Officer for the BSA/AML and Sanctions unit at Bank of the West.
 Prior to that, she was the Executive Manager with the Commonwealth Bank of Australia in Sydney, Australia where she was the Global Deputy MLRO, Sanctions Officer and Anti-Bribery and Corruption Officer.
 Before moving to Australia, she worked in the Financial Investigations Unit at Wells Fargo Bankin San Francisco, helping build their BSA/AML and Sanctions Programs.
 Sonia has also served as a Foreign Service Officer with the United States Department of State.
 In that role she helped shape the U.S. sanctions and the terrorist designation programs with the Office of Foreign Assets Control and other governmental intelligence agencies.

 VP, Compliance Solutions